Download a read-only Word copy of this DPA here, or download a PDF copy of this DPA here.

 7. Restricted Transfers

-- The parties agree that, when the transfer of Personal Data from the Controller to the Processor or from the Processor to a Sub-processor is a Restricted Transfer, it shall be subject to the applicable SCCs.
+- The parties agree that, when the transfer of Personal Data occurs between the Controller and the Processor or from the Processor to a Sub-processor which is a Restricted Transfer, it shall be subject to the applicable SCCs.

 - The parties agree that the EU SCCs shall apply to Restricted Transfers from the EEA.
 The EU SCCs shall be deemed entered into (and incorporated into this DPA by reference) and completed as follows:

-- Module Two (Controller to Processor) shall apply where the Customer is a Controller of Customer Data and the Company is processing Customer Data;
+- Module Two (Controller to Processor) shall apply where the Customer is a Controller of Personal Data and the Company is processing Personal Data;

-- Module Three (Processor to Processor) shall apply where the Company is a Processor of the Customer Data and the Company uses a Sub-processor to process the Customer Data;
+- Module Three (Processor to Processor) shall apply where the Company is a Processor of the Personal Data and the Company uses a Sub-processor to process the Personal Data;

 - In Clause 7 of the EU SCCs, the optional docking clause does not apply;